core-wg/href/draft-ietf-core-href.md

 reference against a base CRI so that the result is a full CRI in the form of an CRI reference:

-1. Establish the base CRI of the CRI reference and express it in the form of an abstract (full) CRI reference.
+1. Establish the base CRI of the CRI reference (compare {{Section 5.1 of RFC3986@-uri}}) and express it in the form of an abstract (full) CRI reference.

 2. Initialize a buffer with the sections from the base CRI.